AbdullahNasser98/Tahaluf-project/Task-2 (Cloth classification)/README.md

   <br>
 - The images shape is (533, 400, 3).
   <br>
-- Classes in the dataset = [shirt, longsleeve, dress, skirt, tshirt, pants, outwear, hat, shoes].
+- Classes in the dataset = [shirt, longsleeve, dress, skirt, tshirt, pants, outwear, hat, shoes, shorts].
   <br>
 - A sample of each class.